-3.3.1 Review of Local Delaunay Triangulation
+C.1 Review of Local Delaunay Triangulation

-For the completeness of the presentation, we review the algorithms proposed in [29] to construct the local Delaunay triangulation.
-For a set of nodes V, the algorithm first constructs a graph of $LDel^{(1)}(V)$ and then makes it planar efficiently.
+For the completeness of the presentation, we review the algorithms proposed in [30] to construct the local Delaunay triangulation.
+For a set of nodes V, the algorithm first constructs a graph of $LDel^{(1)}(V)$ and then makes it planar efficiently using the second algorithm.